oracle/oci-service-broker/charts/oci-service-broker/docs/object-storage.md

 | metadata         | The metadata of the bucket                                   | object | No        |
 | publicAccessType | The public access type of the bucket.
 Valid values are NoPublicAccess, ObjectRead and ObjectReadWithoutList.
 Default is NoPublicAccess | string | No        |

-## Attaching an Existing Service Instance
+## Using an Existing Object Storage Service Instance

-For more information about binding to an existing Object Storage service instance, see [Attaching an Existing Service Instance](services.md#attaching-an-existing-service-instance).
+For more information about binding to an existing Object Storage service instance, see [Using an Existing Service Instance](services.md#using-an-existing-service-instance).

 The request parameters for the existing Service provisioning are: